skilesare/droute/pm/user_stories_droute.md

 36. AA DepDev IWT have the option to have my subscription measured in start/stoped mode STI can register my sub without immediately getting blasted with events incase I need to do further config.

-37. AA AppDev IWT query the service for my eventID or eventUserID and get back a report on how that event was handled STI can audit my application
+37. AA AppDev IWT query the service for my eventID or eventUserID and get back a report on how that event was handled STI can audit my application.

+Status: Started

 # Completed user stories